-Anyway, long story short: I had Otto’s vaccine titer test run again recently, and his results indicate he still has a healthy population of antibodies for distemper and parvo, more than seven years since his last vaccine for diseases.
+Anyway, long story short: I had Otto’s vaccine titer test run again recently, and his results indicate he still has a healthy population of antibodies for distemper and parvo, more than EIGHT years since his last vaccine for diseases.
 He’s just one dog, it’s very anecdotal – but, I’d bet, pretty typical, too.

 For more information, see some of our past articles: